Population B + C · Inside the system

 Contact OPAN on 1800 700 600.
 The ACQSC now has explicit power to investigate overcharging and order refunds.
 Lodge a complaint at agedcarequality.gov.au or on 1800 951 822.
 Keep all records — your original agreement, any invoices, and all written communication with the provider.

-If the Agreement Is a Sign of a Bigger Problem
+What If the Agreement Is a Sign of a Bigger Problem?

 If you'd like to understand your parent's funding entitlements before reviewing or renegotiating any agreement, the fee calculator estimates their quarterly budget and contribution based on their classification and income.